ga4gh/refget/docs/specification.md

 ##### Level 2

-What you'd get with **2 database lookups** (equivalently, 1 recursive call).
-This is the most common representation, more commonly used than either the "level 1" or the "level 3" representations.
+What you'd get with **2 database lookups** (1 recursive call).
+This is the most common representation.
+Example:

 ```
 {